-The best way to save for your retirement in your 40s UK involves a few practical and behavioural actions.
+The best way to save for retirement in your 40s UK involves a few practical and behavioural actions.
 Understanding your current situation, sorting out your paperwork, defining what good looks like and automating your efforts are great places to start.

 You’re possibly married (or now divorced), with kids, a mortgage and a series of other payment schedules that seemed to have eaten away all the millions you earnt over the years!